-- A student absent from clinical/lab will receive a grade of zero ("0") for the day.
+- 1. If leaving within 3 hours of start of clinical counted as an absence - 2.
+1st occurrence - a.
+10% reduction of grade per hour or any part thereof. - 3.
+2nd occurrence - a.
+Same as 1st occurrence - b.
+Must write a 1-page, APA format paper with 1 U.S. nursing journal reference on professionalism/attendance due before the next clinical day.
+If the student does not submit the paper before the next clinical day they will receive a 0 for their daily grade for the day the tardy occurred. - 4.
+3rd occurrence - a.
+Same as 1st occurrence, with grading starting at 50% instead of 100%. - b.
+Must write a 2-page, APA format paper with 2 U.S. nursing journal references on professionalism/attendance due before the next clinical day.
+If the student does not submit the paper before next clinical day they will receive a 0 for their daily grade for the day the tardy occurred. - 5.
+4th and subsequent occurrences - a.
+Same as 3rd occurrence - b.
+Must also meet with instructor and director to discuss plans for remediation and penalties for future occurrences of leaving early. - A student absent from clinical/lab will receive a grade of zero ("0") for the day.
 In addition, the clinical course has 2 grades that are used to evaluate the student each day of clinical.
 The focus activity grade is course work that is aligned with the objectives, concept, and patient focus for that day.
 The clinical performance grade is based on the student's efforts made during clinical to provide care for the patient selected.
-Therefore, if a student is absent a zero for both clinical performance and the clinical focus activity is given. - Each absence in a clinical assignment of the semester the student will receive a grade of "zero" for ALL assignments the day of the absence.
-This includes in the Generic and Career Mobility Tracks, on-site or online assignments. - A clinical/lab absence cannot be made up.
-No Exceptions. - Three (3) tardy occurrences may equal one clinical day. - A student who will be late or absent should call the assigned unit and the instructor of record at most 30 minutes prior to the beginning of the clinical/lab day. - If the instructor is not available, leave a message in the Department of Nursing Education. - Students will receive a daily/weekly grade. - A violation of Minimum Safe Standards will result in a grade of zero ("0") for that clinical/lab day.
+Therefore, if a student is absent a zero for both clinical performance and the clinical focus activity is given. - Students will only be allowed to have 2 excused absences with a provider's excuse for an alternative assignment. - Any absence above the 2 excused will receive a zero for the clinical day - A student who will be late or absent should call the instructor of record at most 30 minutes prior to the beginning of the clinical/lab day. - Students will receive a daily/weekly grade. - A violation of Minimum Safe Standards will result in a grade of zero ("0") for that clinical/lab day.
 Students are expected to respond to the instructor's request for conferences regarding performance.